apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 AsterixDB is the prefix policy except when there is a filter on a dataset, where the preferred policy for filters is the correlated-prefix.

-The following example creates an internal dataset for storing FacefookUserType records.
+The following example creates an internal dataset for storing FacefookUserType objects.
 It specifies that their id field is their primary key.

 ##### Example
     create internal dataset FacebookUsers(FacebookUserType) primary key id;

-The following example creates an internal dataset for storing FbUserType records.
+The following example creates an internal dataset for storing FbUserType objects.
 It specifies that their id field is their primary key.
-It also specifies that the id field is an auto-generated field, meaning that a randomly generated UUID value will be assigned to each record by the system.
+It also specifies that the id field is an auto-generated field, meaning that a randomly generated UUID value will be assigned to each object by the system.
 (A user should therefore not proivde a value for this field.)
 Note that the id field should be UUID.

 ##### Example
     create internal dataset FbMsgs(FbUserType) primary key id autogenerated;

-The next example creates an external dataset for storing LineitemType records.
+The next example creates an external dataset for storing LineitemType objects.
 The choice of the `hdfs` adapter means that its data will reside in HDFS.
 The create statement provides parameters used by the hdfs adapter: the URL and path needed to locate the data in HDFS and a description of the data format.